 With an abundance of natural beauty, small-town charm, wineries and culinary offerings, there are plenty of things to do in Prince Edward County.
-I mean a lot.

-This region in southeastern Ontario is often compared to its more famous sister, Niagara-on-the-Lake, but there are notable differences.
-Whereas Niagara-on-the-Lake is a town in itself, the County is made up of three: Picton (the hub), Wellington and Bloomfield.
+This region in southeastern Ontario, also known as The County, is often compared to its more famous sister, Niagara-on-the-Lake, but there are notable differences.
+Whereas Niagara-on-the-Lake is a town in itself, The County is made up of three main towns: Picton (the hub), Wellington and Bloomfield.
 It’s quieter, less commercialized and more affordable.

 So my visit of three days that should have been seven left me and my friend wanting more.
 More beach.
 More food.
 More wine.

 It’s why I’ve returned to The County again and again, and why my friend purchased a cottage just weeks after our first visit.
 It’s become my favourite weekend escape from Toronto.

 In this Prince Edward County travel guide, I offer my list of favourite things to do, where to eat and drink, and where to stay.
 A lot has changed in the last few years; some businesses have unfortunately closed but The County has also seen the emergence of new establishments with exciting offerings, which is why I’ve updated this blog post, originally published in 2016, to reflect the changing landscape, particularly in the culinary scene.
 Exciting times!

 Click one of the links below to skip sections:

 I’m smitten with the warm residents, well-preserved country homes and shops filled with retro art and handcrafted products.